astuyve/astuyve.github.io/_posts/2024-03-24-ultimate-lambda-secrets-guide.md

 Lambda Function environment variables add around 25ms to your cold start duration, according to an article David Behroozi [just wrote](https://speedrun.nobackspacecrew.com/blog/2024/03/13/lambda-environment-variables-impact-on-coldstarts.html).
 These calls are logged in CloudTrail whenever your function starts.

 However, purely storing secrets as environment variables is not the most secure option.
 Although they are encrypted at rest, environment variables and `lambda:GetFunctionConfiguration` permissions are treated by Lambda as part of the `ReadOnly` policy used by AWS internally, auditors, and cloud security SaaS products.
 This broadens your risk for a vendor or 3rd party auditor becoming compromised and leaking your secrets.

+One risk is that you may accidentally leak a secret when sharing your screen while viewing or modifying a Lambda environment variable.
+It's unfortunate that AWS automatically decrypts and displays these values in plain text.
+AWS has no excuse for this, and should absolutely hide environment variable values unless toggled on, which is how Parameter Store and Secrets Manager both work.

 Furthermore, CloudFormation treats environment variables as regular parts of a template, so they are available when looking at the full template or historical templates for a given stack.
 Additionally, AWS does not recommend storing [anything secret in an environment variable](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html).